 Virtual Reality gambling

-Playstation VR, Oculus Rift, Samsung Gear – these are the products which are taking up residence in our household and changing the video game industry entirely.
-When it comes to the real money gaming industry, Virtual Reality (VR) headsets are also transforming the way we look at gambling.
+PlayStation VR, Oculus Rift, Samsung Gear—these are the products that are taking up residence in our household and changing the video game industry entirely.
+When it comes to the real money gaming industry, virtual reality (VR) headsets are also transforming the way we look at gambling.

 What is virtual reality?